top of page

 19. Blair Enns

-Blair Enns is the CEO of Win Without Pitching and the author of "The Win Without Pitching Manifesto" and "Pricing Creativity."
-Blair has transformed how creative and consulting professionals approach business development, helping them move from pitching for free to being sought after experts who command premium fees.
+Blair Enns is the CEO of Win Without Pitching and the author of The Win Without Pitching Manifesto and Pricing Creativity.
+Blair has transformed how creative and consulting professionals approach business development, helping them move from pitching for free to being sought-after experts who command premium fees.

-His frameworks for value based pricing and positioning have been adopted by thousands of consulting firms worldwide.
+His frameworks for value-based pricing and positioning have been adopted by thousands of consulting firms worldwide.

-Specialties: Value based pricing, business development for consultants, consulting firm positioning, sales training
+Specialties: Value-based pricing, business development for consultants, consulting firm positioning, sales training

 20. Jonathan Stark

-Jonathan Stark is dedicated to helping consultants move away from hourly billing towards value based pricing.
-Through his podcast "Ditching Hourly" and his extensive writing, Jonathan has helped thousands of independent consultants command higher fees and build more fulfilling client relationships by emphasising the worth of their expertise over the hours they work.
+Jonathan Stark is dedicated to helping consultants move away from hourly billing towards value-based pricing.
+Through his podcast Ditching Hourly and his extensive writing, Jonathan has helped thousands of independent consultants command higher fees and build more fulfilling client relationships by emphasising the value of expertise over hours worked.

-Specialties: Value based pricing for consultants, ditching hourly billing, solo consulting growth
+Specialties: Value-based pricing for consultants, ditching hourly billing, solo consulting growth

 21. Brene Brown

 Brene Brown is a research professor at the University of Houston, bestselling author, and one of the most influential voices in leadership and organisational consulting.
-Her TED talk on vulnerability is one of the most viewed in history, and her books "Dare to Lead," "Daring Greatly," and "Atlas of the Heart" have become required reading for leaders and consultants.
+Her TED talk on vulnerability is one of the most viewed in history, and her books Dare to Lead, Daring Greatly, and Atlas of the Heart have become required reading for leaders and consultants.

 Brene's consulting work focuses on helping organisations build cultures of courage, belonging, and wholehearted leadership.
-She advises Fortune 500 companies and has built a global movement around vulnerability and leadership.

 Specialties: Leadership courage, vulnerability, organisational culture, emotional intelligence